worktheclock/replit.github.io/repls/packages.md

 ### Python

 In a `pyproject.toml` file, you list your packages along with other details about your project.
-For example, given the following snippet from `pyproject.toml`:
+For example, consider the following snippet from `pyproject.toml`:

 ```
 ...